DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-22-trading-with-binance-exchange.md

 ## Why Binance?

 1. Binance is the largest cryptocurrency exchange in the world.
-They offer in excess of 380 tradable assets.
+They offer in excess of 380 tradable assets
-2. They have a low transaction fee 0.1% trading fee, even lower if you use the BNB currency as a transaction fee.
+2. They have a low transaction fee 0.1% trading fee, even lower if you use the BNB currency as a transaction fee
-3. Good programming API interface.
+3. Good programming API interface
-4. Sometimes they have a trading lottery contest or coin drops, I have been fortunate enough to get some coins on both occasions.
+4. Sometimes they have a trading lottery contest or coin drops, I have been fortunate enough to get some coins on both occasions

 ## Signing up